Middle East

 Hunton's recognized sector prominence is enhanced by the strengths of our Middle East team, who offer clients:

-- Decades of energy industry experience, and over 40 years on Middle East assignments;
+- Decades of energy industry experience, and over 40 years on Middle East assignments

-- Extensive connections with international oil and gas exploration and production industry participants; and
+- Extensive connections with international oil and gas exploration and production industry participants

-- Full capabilities in English Law, US Law, UAE Law and other local laws.
+- Full capabilities in English Law, US Law, UAE Law and other local laws

 Core Capabilities